S4Lab/Parcham/forensics/ForensicsSecondChallenge-EnglishWriteup-KRypton.md

 files indices : 0-1911250 (whole length of 1911251 bytes)
 ```

-After some googling about partail content we realize the client requests for each byte range of content with this header
+After some googling about partial content we realize the client requests for each byte range of content with this header
 ```
+HTTP/1.1 206 Partial Content
 bytes=1369042-1369153
 ```
 From client vision This means  "I want bytes of the content range from 1369042 to 1369153"\